Let´s get started. You know I have to work with some numbered rules again:

 XVIII.
-Do not use excessively high temperatures while cooking (which denaturize proteins) and stay away from fried foods.
+Do not use excessively high temperatures while cooking (which denaturize proteins and destroys oils)..

 XX.
 A lot of bodybuilders advocate eating a handful of meals a day.
 Some of them even explain how several big insulin spikes a day are bad for health.
 How do both opinions fit into one person?
 Eat as few meals as is possible with your macros.
-Don´t eat snacks between meals, consider snacks or drinks with calories as meals.
-If you take breaks longer than half an hour, it is a seperate meal.
+Don´t eat snacks between meals unless necessary.

 There is nothing outside of yourself that can ever enable you to get better, stronger, richer, quicker, or smarter.
 Everything is within.
 Everything exists.
 Seek nothing outside of yourself.